David Charles Manners: Career

 In 2015, Manners was interviewed for inclusion in the schools handbook How to Create Kind Schools by Jenny Hulme (published by Jessica Kingsley), to celebrate the 30th anniversary of the national anti-bullying charity Kidscape.

-Manners's play Picture Perfect is based on the life of his relation Margaret Chute, Hollywood's first freelance film journalist and photographer.
-Picture Perfect opened in July 2021 at the Stables Theatre, Hastings, starring Olivier Award-winning Liza Sadovy directed by Tony Graham.
-Picture Perfect is now in pre-production with commercial theatre producers Beckman Unicorn.

 Manners was commissioned to write for The Stables Theatre, Hastings.
 Here at Last is Love is based on personal interviews and unpublished letters written by members of the Pink Sink set – a group of gay army officers and M.I.5 agents, who met at the lower bar at London's Ritz Hotel during the Blitz.
 These men included Terence Rattigan, Desmond Carrington, Paul Dehn, Dunstan Thompson and Michael Pitt-Rivers, all of whom gathered around a socially-ostracised, single mother affectionately known as Sodomy Johnson, 'the Buggers' Vera Lynn'.
 Here at Last is Love opened in May 2022, directed by Jason Morell.
-In January 2023, it was announced as one of four productions nominated nationally for the NODA Best Show Award.
+In June 2023, the production was announced as Winner of the NODA Best Show Award.

+He has also produced, designed, co-directed and performed in "Kabarett" at The Stables Theatre, Hastings, 2023-24.

+Manners' stage play Picture Perfect is based on the life of his relation Margaret Chute, Hollywood's first freelance film journalist and photographer.
+It opened in July 2021 at the Stables Theatre, Hastings, starring Olivier Award-winning Liza Sadovy directed by Tony Graham.
+Picture Perfect is now in pre-production with commercial theatre producers Beckman Unicorn.
+The role of Margaret Chute is to be played on camera by multi-award winning Janie Dee.